10 Expensive Things That Will Save You Money in the Long Run

 Plus, biking on a regular basis can also lower your insurance premium and, you know, make you a healthier person in general.
 A study in Psychotherapy and Psychosomatics revealed those who regularly bike saw a 65 percent decrease in fatigue, and women who ride at a moderate intensity three times a week for just 30 minutes each time lowered their blood pressure and LDL cholesterol!

 Fans can be your first defense against heat.
 It keeps the air cooler so you can hold off on your turning on your air conditioning.
 It also circulates the air better so your heater or air conditioner doesn’t have to work as hard.

 If you spend $5 per day on coffee out of the house, you’ll wind up spending $1,825 per year.
-Invest in a coffee maker, like this Keurig K10 from QVC, and store bought coffee to save.
+Invest in a coffee maker, and you can drink more coffee for WAY less.

 I LOVE my slow cooker so much, you guys!
 Let's count the ways it saves me money, shall we?
 First, it uses less electricity than a stove or oven, and it also doesn’t generate as much heat as an oven or frying so you can avoid having to turn that air conditioning up higher in the summer.
 Second, it allows me to cook big, filling meals while I'm at work, which has stopped me from ordering takeout on days when I'm too burnt out to cook, and enables me to bring leftovers for lunch for the rest of the week.
 In addition to all this, cooking with a crock pot means you can buy cheaper cuts of meat, because the slow cooking process will tenderize it to perfection.